 - Must be willing to subject themselves to random drug tests.

 - Must be able to obtain and maintain a CBP Background Investigation Suitability clearance.
+Note: US Citizenship requried to obtain clearance.

 - High school graduate or have an equivalency certificate from an accredited program, is required.